rwth-i6/returnn_common/nn/Migration.md

 for one-off experiments,
 it is recommended to always keep the `nn` code around, and maybe not dump the generated net dict at all.

+Next to the network (`network`), you also directly should define the extern data (`extern_data`).

+(Speak to Nick, Benedikt, Albert, or others about examples, but note that they are all work-in-progress.
+You probably find some example code in [i6_experiments](https://github.com/rwth-i6/i6_experiments/).)

 ## Inputs / outputs